lottie/lottie-spec/CONTRIBUTING.md

 New features and changed can be introduced based on the feedback but most new contributions should target a following version.

+When the target version is an increase in the major version, LAC guarantees that this stage will last a minimum of 3 weeks before moving forward to the next stage.

 ### Feature freeze

 After all the comments have been addressed and accepted into the specifications, the draft version goes into feature freeze where no new features should be introduced.
 The LAC working group will still accept fixes that clarify ambiguities, correct mistakes, or otherwise don't change compliance requirements.

+When the target version is an increase in the major version, LAC guarantees that this stage will last a minimum of one week before publishing the specifications.

 ### Published